Background pattern

 Use in children and adolescents

-Children: maximum 10 mg/kg of body weight per day in several doses.
+Children: maximum 10 mg/kg body weight per day in several doses.

-It is essential to continue taking this medication until your doctor tells you to stop.
+It is essential that you continue taking this medication until your doctor tells you to stop.

-If you estimate that the action of Manidón is too strong or too weak, inform your doctor or pharmacist.
+If you think the effect of Manidón is too strong or too weak, inform your doctor or pharmacist.

 If you take more Manidón than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 562 04 20 indicating the medication and the amount ingested, as in case of a severe overdose it can cause death.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested, as in the case of a severe overdose, it can cause death.

 If you forget to take Manidón

-It is essential to take your Manidón tablets regularly.
-If you forget to take your corresponding dose, take it as soon as you remember.
-However, if the time for the next dose is near, skip the missed dose and take the next dose at your usual time.
-Do not take a double dose to compensate for the missed doses.
+It is essential that you take your Manidón tablets regularly.
+If you forgot to take your corresponding dose, take it as soon as you remember.
+However, if the time of the next dose is very close, skip the missed dose and take the next dose at its usual time.
+Do not take a double dose to make up for the missed doses.
 Please consult your doctor before continuing your treatment.

-The following side effects come from clinical studies with verapamil or post-marketing surveillance.
+The following adverse effects come from clinical studies with verapamil or post-marketing surveillance.

-The side effects that have been reported most frequently are headache, dizziness, gastrointestinal disturbances: nausea, constipation, and abdominal pain, as well as bradycardia (decreased heart rate), tachycardia (increased heart rate), palpitations, hypotension (decreased blood pressure), hot flashes, peripheral edema (swelling in feet, legs, and ankles) and fatigue.
+The most frequently reported adverse effects are headache, dizziness, gastrointestinal disorders: nausea, constipation, and abdominal pain, as well as bradycardia (decreased heart rate), tachycardia (increased heart rate), palpitations, hypotension (low blood pressure), flushing, peripheral edema (swelling in feet, legs, and ankles), and fatigue.

-The following side effects have been observed with the following frequencies:
+The following adverse effects have been observed with the following frequencies:

-Frequent side effects: (may affect up to 1 in 10 patients)
+Frequent adverse effects: (may affect up to 1 in 10 patients)

 • Constipation